 D. Plant Variety Protection and Farmers' Right (PVP FR) Act 2001: Indian parliament has passed this act in order to fulfill the commitments made in the agreement on TRIPS under WTO.
 It is intended to come out with an 'effective' sui generis legislation to protect the interests of those who either evolve or contribute to evolve a new plant variety in India.
 It's main purpose is to ensure the protection of the rights of the farmers in respect of their contribution made at any time in conserving, improving and making available plant genetic resources for the development of new varieties.
-In this respect, it is also intended to protect plant breeders' right to stimulate investment for research and development, both in private and public sectors for the development of new varieties.
-The Act is supposed to facilitate the growth of the seed industry and ensure the availability of high quality seeds and planting material to farmers.
+In this respect, it is also intended to protect plant breeders' right to stimulate investment for research and development, both in private and public sectors for the seed industry and ensure the availability of high quality seeds and planting material to farmers.